BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - Back to Basics: C++ API Design - Jason Turner
 - [Math & Numbers](Math%20&%20Numbers.md)
   - Principia Mathematica - The Foundations of Arithmetic in C++
+  - What Is an Image? - Cpp Computer Graphics Tutorial, (GPU, GUI, 2D Graphics and Pixels Explained) - Will Rosecrans
 - [Networking & Web](Networking%20&%20Web.md)
   - WebAssembly: Taking Your C++ and Going Places - Nipun Jindal & Pranay Kumar
   - A Faster Serialization Library Based on Compile-time Reflection and C++ 20 - Yu Qi